treeru.com

 Low-power edge deployment

-N100 — 6W TDP for negligible power costs, viable for small-scale RAG systems
+4-core mini PC — 6W TDP for negligible power costs, viable for small-scale RAG systems

 Mobile CPUs lead in performance-per-watt

-Raw speed favors desktop CPUs, but in sentences/sec/watt, the 7840HS (9.1 sent/s/W) beats the 9950X3D (5.0 sent/s/W) by over 80%.
+Raw speed favors desktop CPUs, but in sentences/sec/watt, an 8-core mobile CPU (9.1 sent/s/W) beats a 16-core desktop (5.0 sent/s/W) by over 80%.
 When electricity costs matter, mobile CPUs are the rational choice.

 Key Takeaways